Donald Trump’s Impeachment Means GOP ‘Loses Evangelicals Forever,’ Says Mike Cernovich

-The controversial phone call between Donald Trump and Ukrainian President Volodymyr Zelensky has finally prompted enough unity amongst Democrats to initiate formal impeachment proceedings against the president.
-Although many assume it’s unlikely that the Republican-led Senate will remove Trump from office, if they do, Trump could benefit from forever being a martyr and it’s reasonable to expect that Mike Pence’s presidency will be nearly identical in terms of policy.
+The controversial phone call between Donald Trump and Ukrainian President Volodymyr Zelensky has finally prompted enough unity among Democrats to initiate formal impeachment proceedings against the president.
+Although many assume it’s unlikely that the Republican-led Senate will remove Trump from office, if they do, Trump could benefit from forever being a martyr, and it’s reasonable to expect that Mike Pence’s presidency will be nearly identical in terms of policy.

 Others, such as conservative commentator Mike Cernovich, suggest that impeaching Trump is more likely than many might think.
 He highlights that lobbyists will continue to fund the GOP’s biggest players regardless of Trump being in office, suggesting that Trump is certainly expendable.